-Your plan comes with Cover Increase Options.
-This means you can increase your cover in certain circumstances, without giving us any medical information.
+Your client's plan comes with Cover Increase Options.
+This means they can increase their cover in certain circumstances, without giving us any medical information.

 How it works

-The following covers come with Cover Increase Options if we gave you standard terms:
+The following covers come with Cover Increase Options if we gave your client standard terms:

-You can increase your cover, without giving us any medical information, if there's an increase:
+Your client can increase their cover, without giving us any medical information, if there's an increase:

-All we need to see is some evidence of the event:
+All we need to see is some evidence of the event.
+This could include:

-You need to ask us to increase your cover within six months of the event happening.
+You or your client will need to ask us to increase their cover within six months of the event happening.
 And the person covered must be under 55 at the time - if there are two people covered, both of them must be under 55.
-We'll work out a new premium for your cover, and you can decide whether you want to go ahead with the increase.
+We'll work out a new premium for your client's cover, and your client can decide whether they want to go ahead with the increase.

-You can increase your cover more than once.
-The total you can increase your cover by is the lowest of:
+Your client can increase their cover more than once.
+The total increase is the lowest of:

-If you have more than one type of cover or more than one plan on the life of the same person covered with us, the limits apply to all of them added together – not separately to
+If they have more than one type of cover or more than one plan on the life of the same person covered with us, the limits apply to all of them added together – not separately to each of them.

 Key Person Income Protection comes with some extra limits, so that the total increase is no more than the lower of: